Jayburd727/Projects/README.md

 ## Projects
 ### BlackJack
-- **Description:** A traditional blackjack game created using Javascript and the non-relational database mongoDB.
+- **Description:** A traditional blackjack game created using Javascript, DOM and the non-relational database mongoDB.
 My favorite part of this project is how the UI came out.
 - **Link:** BlackJack JS Folder

 ### Card Game